Building a Transport Package: The Right Way

 CheckProperties

-This utility looks for cases in code where you use a default property.
-It checks any usages against the properties file(s) in the project's _build
+This utility looks for cases in snippet and plugin code where you use a default property.
+It checks any usages against the transport file(s) in the project's _build

 directory.
 CheckProperties uses the 'scriptPropertiesAliases'